QUEEN CITY AND OTHER DIMENSIONS

 "I am.
 There is a satyr sitting at the kitchen table writing something in a spiral notebook.
 He looks pretty real to me."

 "I never doubted he was real, Lily.
-I have known several satyrs in my day and I can assure you they do not come in albino."
+I have known several satyrs in my day."

-“You’re full of shit!
-Take your goddamn pills,” her dearest friend Lily advised.
+“You’re full of merde!
+Take your damn pills,” her dearest friend Lily advised.

 “They give me dry-mouth,” V sighed.